 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where milanriederite typically forms.
+Look in metamorphic rocks country, the host setting where milanriederite typically forms.
 If you start seeing diopside, grossular, calcite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.